Parenting Game Changer: Training Vs Correction

 1) Parenting Becomes More Positive

 Let’s call the problem area Point A. When parents focus on getting rid of point A they use rebuke and correction as their primary tools.
 Of course, this isn’t wrong.
-Those are two valuable tools that we all need and God uses them with us.
+Those are two valuable tools that we all need and God uses them with us. (see Correction is a Gift.)
 But if parents at the same time focus on Point B, where the child needs to go, then good things happen.
-That involves teaching and training.
+That involves both teaching and training which enables you to balance firmness with relationship.

 In Jack’s case, Dad and Mom determined that Jack needed to develop more kindness.
 This would be demonstrated in “others-thinking,” thoughtfulness, and initiative in positive ways.
-They had a meeting with Jack and explained the value of kindness, what it looked like specifically for Jack and how they would be helping him to work on it in his life.
+They had a meeting with Jack and explained the value of kindness, what it looked like specifically for Jack and how they would be helping him to work on it in his life (using vision for kids with challenges).
 They would be doing practice sessions to exercise his heart in areas of kindness.
 They even asked Jack to help them come up with ideas that would help him develop this life skill.

 2) Parents become Coaches instead of Policemen